kred/hiraco/algorithm.md

 The overarching goal of `hiraco` is to maximize detail extraction directly from High-Res `.ORF` files, aiming for optimal optical fidelity.
 We achieve this by abandoning standard interpolative pathways from routine raw decoders in favor of heavy spatial math targeting the specialized native geometry.

-1. **Raw Payload Ingestion**: Identify the `.ORF` payload as an OM-3 High Resolution structure and properly extract the full physical geometry (`8172x6132`) directly from camera space.
+1. **Raw Payload Ingestion & Payload Bounding**: Identify the `.ORF` payload as an OM-3 High Resolution structure.
+We extract proprietary Internal Blocks from the MakerNote (specifically Block 1 for physical geometry bounding and Block 3 for spatial multi-shot guidance matrices) to perfectly align and guide the high-resolution extraction extraction.
 2. **Pedestal Management (Black Level)**: We mathematically normalize the camera's baseline absolute black (e.g. `1020` pedestal) to `0`.
 This zero-bound state is mandatory for spatial transformation algorithms which would otherwise calculate harsh artifacts around the mathematical offsets.
 3. **Deconvolution (Optical Base Recovery)**: Because 8+ physical sub-frames inevitably undergo sensor-shift overlap, lens diffraction, and micro-vibrations, the intrinsic image is mathematically blurred.
 We utilize `FFTW` (Fast Fourier Transform) to apply a Wiener Deconvolution filter that acts as the inverse of the assumed Point Spread Function (PSF), reassigning scattered photon limits to their origin points.
 4. **Multi-Scale À Trous Wavelet Enhancement**: High-frequency textures and micro-contrast are lifted using non-decimated "à trous" wavelet passes.
 This algorithm dynamically boosts micro-edges at specific structural bounds without destructively amplifying raw noise blocks.